 When your databases are no longer the best option, you could try a relatively low-cost, high-security alternative.

-Out of all the cloud storage options available to you, Azure is the most viable as it has many data storage options for web and app developers.
+Out of all the cloud services storage options available to you, Microsoft Azure is the most viable as it has many data storage options for web and app developers.

-To learn more about Azure storage, let’s dive into the basics and find the best way to leverage Azure services.
+To learn more about microsoft Azure’s storage & cloud computing platform, let’s dive into the basics and find the best way to leverage Azure services.

 You could consider it a file system service for cloud storage, a messaging store for reliable communication, and a NoSQL store for data storage and retrieval.
-All in all, Azure Storage offers scalability, durability, accessibility, and easy management.
+All in all, Microsoft Azure’s Storage offers scalability, durability, accessibility, and easy management.

 Its high availability, reliability, and flexibility make it perfect for people handling big data and analytics.
 Whether it’s audio, video, images, configuration files, sensor data, or any other form of information, Azure can save it all and make it accessible for you anywhere.

-The storage account serves as an access point to all the features that make up the azure storage cloud.
-In order to avail of the Azure services, you need to create an account and choose the level of resilience you require.
+The Azure’s storage account serves as an access point to all the features that make up the azure’s storage cloud.
+In order to avail of the Azure app service, you need to create an account and choose the level of resilience you require.
 The rest will be taken care of.